kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <td>
    <p>retryStrategy defines strategy for retrying ProvisioningRequest.
 If null, then the default configuration is applied with the following parameter values:
-BackoffLimitCount:  3
+backoffLimitCount:  3
-BackoffBaseSeconds: 60 - 1 min
+backoffBaseSeconds: 60 - 1 min
-BackoffMaxSeconds:  1800 - 30 mins</p>
+backoffMaxSeconds:  1800 - 30 mins</p>
 <p>To switch off retry mechanism
 set retryStrategy.backoffLimitCount to 0.</p>
 </td>